Teardrop Peperomia Plant Care (Peperomia orba Care, Common Issues and Remedies

 Potting Soil

 The best soil for Teardrop Peperomia is a loose, well-drained soil that is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
-Being a semi-succulent plant, cactus and succulents mix is the best choice of soil for this plant.
+Being a semi-succulent plant, cactus and succulents mix is the best choice for this plant.

 Repotting

-Repot your Teardrop Peperomia Plant during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are restricted.
-Use a pot one size larger and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Use a pot one size larger and ensure that the pot has a drainage hole to prevent the soil from getting soggy which can lead to root-rot.
 Check out these pots with multi Mesh drainage holes on Amazon.

-Pruning
+Pruning & Maintenance

-Pruning Peperomia orba Plant involves regular removal of dead foliage to maintain the plant neat and tidy as well as minimize pest and disease infestations.
-The plant becomes straggly as it ages, therefore, cutback the stems during the growing season to rejuvenate growth.
+• Regular removal of dead foliage to maintain the plant neat and tidy as well as minimize pest and disease infestations.

 Propagation